HondaBigRed/ATC250BigOrange/README.md

-# ATC250BigOrange Dashboard
+# ATC250BigOrange

-Instructions to run the project will go here.
+Digital dash and control system for Raspberry Pi.